jarvisteach/appJar/docs/mkdocs/docs/guidance.md

 * **Fillings** - these are things you can add to the GUI
 * **Configuration** - these are ways of changing how the GUI looks or operates

-Plus some extras:

-* **Examples** - this will slowly become a source of sample applications
-* **Help** - more general Python guidance, with a couple of useful extras, and information about appjar

 ###Fillings
 These are things you can add to the GUI: